Assistant Director for Navigate and Student Success Initiative

 Essential Knowledge And Abilities

-- Ability to work independently with minimal supervision and as a member of a team
+- Ability to work effectively independently and as a member of a team

 Salary and Benefits